Part 5 of 12 April 23, 2026

 Integration

 The gait changes.
 Not completely, not permanently, but noticeably.
 The rib cage starts to counter-rotate.
 The hip extends further at pushoff.
 The walk looks more fluid.
 More even.
-More alive.

 The client stops and stands still for a moment.
 “My hip feels different.
 It’s not hurting right now.”

-What She Takes Home
+What You Take Home

 Who This Is For